Ghini/ghini.desktop/doc/building.rst

 Debian
 ^^^^^^^^^^^^^^^

-Some time in the past someone published a version of Bauble for Debian, and for Ubuntu.
-This was at the time of Bauble 0.9.7, and that version is `still being distributed <https://packages.ubuntu.com/xenial/bauble>`_, regardless being it impossible to install.
-It's since 2007 that we've made the people on Ubuntu and Debian aware of the problem.
+Between 2009 and 2010 someone packaged the then already obsolete Bauble 0.9.7 for Debian, and the package was included in Ubuntu.
+That version is
+`still being distributed <https://packages.ubuntu.com/xenial/bauble>`_, regardless being it impossible to install.

 Only recently has Mario Frasca produced a new bauble debian package, for the latest bauble.classic version 1.0.56, and proposed for inclusion in Debian.
 View it on `mentors <https://mentors.debian.net/package/bauble>`_.
-This version depends on ``fibra``, a package that was never added to Debian and which Mario also has packaged and `proposed for inclusion in Debian <https://mentors.debian.net/package/fibra>`_.
-Now we're waiting for a sponsor, and hoping the package will eventually get all the way to Ubuntu.
+This version depends on ``fibra``, a package that was never added to Debian and which Mario also has packaged and `proposed for inclusion in Debian
+<https://mentors.debian.net/package/fibra>`_.
+Mario has been trying to
+activate some Debian Developer, to take action.
+There's not much more we can do, other than wait for a sponsor, and hoping the package will eventually get all the way to Ubuntu.

 Once we get in contact with a `Debian Sponsor <https://mentors.debian.net/sponsors>`_ who will review what we publish on `mentors <https://mentors.debian.net/intro-maintainers>`_, then we